FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 Answer the following:

-### What worked well about the system and what didn't?
+### Question: What worked well about the system and what didn't?

-*** The color changing mechanism works pretty well, as did the text to speech asking the user for input.
-The speech to text portion does not work very well however.
-It often has difficulty recognizing words. ***
+Answer: **The system exhibited proficiency in its color-changing mechanism, demonstrating seamless transitions.
+Additionally, the text-to-speech component effectively prompted users for their input.
+However, the speech-to-text functionality displayed significant limitations.
+Specifically, it often encountered challenges in accurately recognizing and interpreting spoken words.**

-### What worked well about the controller and what didn't?
+### Question: What worked well about the controller and what didn't?

-*** The program was able to render colors on the screen pretty well, but as mentioned before the speech to text portion does not work very well, making control somewhat difficult. ***
+Answer: **The controller's programming successfully rendered colors on the display, ensuring a vibrant user experience.
+However, the earlier mentioned deficiencies in the speech-to-text component extended to the controller, making the system's overall control less intuitive and at times challenging.**

-### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?
+### Question: What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

-*** We could use the video input from the camera for ambient light conditions and adjust the screen color in reaction to them.
-We could also have it automatically cycle through colors, or "talk to itself" by using the text-to-speech output to generate speech-to-text input. ***
+Answer: **Drawing from the Wizard of Oz (WoZ) interactions, there are several insights that can guide the design of a more autonomous iteration.
+One possibility is leveraging the video input from the camera to gauge ambient light conditions, subsequently adjusting screen colors for optimal visibility.
+Furthermore, the system could be designed to autonomously cycle through an array of colors or even utilize the text-to-speech output to generate corresponding speech-to-text inputs, essentially enabling the system to "converse" with itself.**

-### How could you use your system to create a dataset of interaction?
+### Question: How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

-*** We could record user interaction, and in particular use the video and microphone from the webcam to create those recordings.
-We could also store the speech-to-text input and create a database of the most common keywords used.
-As mentioned above, we could use video as well.
-We could also use self-generated sound. ***
+Answer: **To curate a dataset of interactions, the system can be programmed to record user engagements.
+The incorporation of video and audio capturing capabilities, particularly through a webcam, would be instrumental in this endeavor.
+Additionally, the stored speech-to-text inputs can be systematically analyzed, leading to the creation of a comprehensive database spotlighting the most frequently used keywords.
+Beyond these, integrating video analytics can offer richer data.
+Another avenue worth exploring is the introduction of self-generated auditory cues, which could further enrich the interaction dataset.**